- FREE £5 voucher off £20 spend & special exchange rates

 The Red Sea coast is well known for some of the most spectacular underwater scenery in the world, particularly off Sharm el-Sheikh.
 However with its northerly location, water temperatures here are not as warm as they are nearer the equator.

-Egypt weather by month
+Egypt climate by month

 Get FREE travel offers